jcatlos/BigCSV/DOCUMENTATION.md

 #### formatRow()
 **Signature:** `string formatRow(const vector<string>& cells, char delimiter, char quotechar, char endline)` Returns a row of a csv table made from the `cells`.
 Each column is enclosed in the `quotechar`, followed by the `delimiter` and ended by the `endline`.
+Furthermore, all occurences of the `quotechar` inside any cell is escaped by doubling the original occurence (following the *RFC 4180* specifiation).
 No other characters are added into the output.
 For example:
 ```
 input: ["a", "b", "c"], ',', '"', ';'
 output: "a","b","c";